 Some projects set a window of time during which they pledge to support the previous release line.
 In an open source context, "support" means accepting bug reports against that line, and making maintenance releases when significant bugs are found.
 Other projects don't give a definite amount of time, but watch incoming bug reports to gauge how many people are still using the older line.
 When the percentage drops below a certain point, they declare end of life for the line and stop supporting it.

 For each release, make sure to have a target version or target milestone available in the bug tracker, so people filing bugs will be able to do so against the proper release.
-Don't forget to also have a target called "development" or "latest" for the most recent development sources, since some people — not only active developers — will often stay ahead of the official releases.
+Don't forget to also have a target called "development" or "latest" for the most recent development sources, since some people — and not only active developers — stay ahead of the official releases.

 Most of the details of handling security bugs were covered in the section called “Announcing Security Vulnerabilities”, but there are some special details to discuss for doing security releases.

 A security release is a release made solely to close a security vulnerability.
-The code that fixes the bug cannot be made public until the release is available, which means not only that the fixes cannot be committed to the repository until the day of the release, but also that the release cannot be publicly tested before it goes out the door.
+The code that fixes the bug cannot be made public until the release is available, which means not only that the fixes cannot be committed to any public repository until the day of the release, but also that the release cannot be publicly tested before it goes out the door.
 Obviously, the developers can examine the fix among themselves, and test the release privately, but widespread real-world testing is not possible.

 Because of this lack of testing, a security release should always consist of some existing release plus the fixes for the security bug, with no other changes.
 This is because the more changes you ship without testing, the more likely that one of them will cause a new bug, perhaps even a new security bug!
 This conservatism is also friendly to administrators who may need to deploy the security fix, but whose upgrade policy stipulates that they not deploy any other changes at the same time.